History of Rocket League in Timeline

 Sony PlayStation 4 500GB Console (Renewed)

-In July 2015, Rocket League was first released on the PlayStation Store and Steam for PlayStation 4 and Windows.
+In July 2015, Rocket League was initially released on the PlayStation Store for PlayStation 4 and on Steam for Windows.

 August 2015: One Million Copies Sold on Steam

-In August 2015, Psyonix announced that Rocket League had sold over one million copies on Steam.
+In August 2015, Psyonix announced that over one million copies of Rocket League had been sold on Steam.

-August 2015: Supersonic Fury DLC and Utopia Coliseum Arena Released
+August 2015: Supersonic Fury DLC and Utopia Coliseum Released

-In August 2015, Rocket League's first DLC pack, Supersonic Fury, was released along with the new arena Utopia Coliseum.
-The DLC contained exclusive cosmetics and two new cars.
+In August 2015, Rocket League released its first DLC pack, titled Supersonic Fury, along with the new arena Utopia Coliseum, containing exclusive cosmetics including new cars, rocket boosts, wheels, paint finishes and decals.

-September 2015: Pro Rocket League Season 1 Announced by MLG
+September 2015: MLG Announces Pro Rocket League Season

-In September 2015, Major League Gaming (MLG) announced the first season of the Pro Rocket League.
+In September 2015, Major League Gaming (MLG) announced the first season of Pro Rocket League, held throughout September and early October.

 September 2015: Cross-Promotion with Chivalry: Medieval Warfare